 Additional information may be used to authenticate a user.
 For instance, using device serial number, it is possible to limit a number of user devices that can communicate with a service endpoint.

 It is important that a client is always using an original mobile application supplied by a vendor.
 Besides, it must be extremely difficult for a hacker to develop a fake mobile application that has some changes in its logic to stole or compromise user data.
-Therefore, a mobile application must be resilient to reverse engineering.
+Therefore, a mobile application must be resilient to reverse engineering tools.

 Software protection is considered an additional mechanism, and never must be used in place of security controls.
 Do not develop your own cryptographic algorithms with the hope that they remain secret under the code protection mechanism.
 The same concern holds true for any hardcoded values, keys, queries, etc. Software protection just makes the life of a hacker much tougher.
 Its only purpose is to increase the cost of reverse engineering and make it economically unreasonable.